AA-PastProjects/LoginAndRegistrationAPI/README.md

   }
 ```

-2. In the startup file, change the options in ConfigureServices to use the SQL type of your choice, e.g. MySql or SqlServer.
+2. In the Startup.cs file, change the options in ConfigureServices to use the SQL type of your choice, e.g. MySql or SqlServer.
 Note that there are 2 mysql choices, MySQL or MySql, use MySql.